Biographies Characteristics Analysis

 Year of construction: 1985

-It is the tallest TV tower in Central Asia.
+Is the tallest television tower in Central Asia.
 It was built over 6 years and was put into operation on January 15, 1985.

 Height: 385 meters